gigaj0ule/system42/_framework/bootloader/README.md

 support.
-If this is enabled, then you must supply the BIOS with a file that is padded with the size of the bootloader, minus 16 bytes.
+If this is enabled, then you must supply the BIOS with a file that is padded with the size of the BIOS sector, minus 16 bytes.
 The first 16 bytes are the AES CBC initialization vector used to encrypt the firmware file.
 See snappack.py